CreateSean/craft-starter/README.md

 ### Production

-when you are ready to deploy your code run `npx mix -pn` to optimize images in `/src/img/` optimized images will be output in `/public/assets/images`
+when you are ready to deploy your code run `npx mix -p` to optimize images in `/src/img/` optimized images will be output in `/public/assets/images`

 this will also run the critical css task which you can configure at line 143 by adding in an array of urls and templates